krpecd/compgen/README.md

 ## Configuration
-For custom configuration create `.reactcreaterc` file in your projects root folder.
+For custom configuration create `.compgenrc` file in your projects root folder.

 **Default config**:
 ```json